MuxN4/FormatFlex/README.md

 # FormatFlex

-FormatFlex is a versatile Python utility designed to convert data between CSV, JSON, and XML formats, providing seamless interoperability for various data processing needs.
+FormatFlex Utility is a Python script designed to convert data between various formats including CSV, JSON, and XML.
+This utility provides command-line functionality to perform conversions based on user input.

 ## Features